I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/oemrilapitypes/ns-oemrilapitypes-rildevspecificrequest.md

 author: windows-driver-content
 description: This topic supports the Windows driver infrastructure and is not intended to be used directly from your code.
 old-location: netvista\rildevspecificrequest.htm
-old-project: netvista
+old-project: NetVista
 ms.assetid: 36e2ae4b-cc2f-4980-95fe-25a38a1c07b1
 ms.author: windowsdriverdev
-ms.date: 12/8/2017
+ms.date: 12/14/2017
-ms.keywords: RILDEVSPECIFICREQUEST, *LPRILDEVSPECIFICREQUEST, RILDEVSPECIFICREQUEST ms.prod: windows-hardware
+ms.keywords: RILDEVSPECIFICREQUEST, *LPRILDEVSPECIFICREQUEST, LPRILDEVSPECIFICREQUEST, RILDEVSPECIFICREQUEST ms.prod: windows-hardware ms.technology: windows-devices
-ms.technology: windows-devices
 ms.topic: struct